Jako/multiTV/README.md

-iteration | contains the iteration of the current multiTV element row.number | contains the row number of the current multiTV element row.class | 'first' for first displayed row, 'last' for last displayed row docid | value of docid parameter or current document id
+iteration | contains the iteration of the current multiTV element row.number | contains the row number of the current multiTV element row.class | 'first' for first displayed row, 'last' for last displayed row row.total | contains the count of all displayable rows docid | value of docid parameter or current document id

 Placeholder outerTpl: